farhad/android-interview/fragments.md

 31. What is the difference between `commit()` and `commitAllowingStateLoss()` in FragmentTransaction ?
 32. How can we add animations to fragments creation and destroy ?
 33. Discuss the different approaches and best practices to instantiate fragments with arguments.
+34. Describe different methods in fragment transaction api and their differences.
+35. When would you combine multiple add, remove or replace in one signle fragment transaction ?